Sharing Christ’s Love through Foster Care

 For David and Katie Bennett, their experience as foster parents has been a Gospel opportunity for their family.

-David spoke about how they felt called by God to enter foster care ministry, saying “We really felt like this was what God was calling us to do…an opportunity for us to display the Gospel through our family, an opportunity for us to really dig into the brokenness of the world.”
+David spoke about how they felt called by God to enter foster care ministry, saying “We really felt like this was what God was calling us to do.
+It’s an opportunity for us to display the Gospel through our family, an opportunity for us to really dig into the brokenness of the world.”

-David mentioned that during the pandemic, they realized they had the means to foster and decided to steward their resources well.
+David mentioned that during the COVID-19 pandemic, they realized they had the means to foster and decided to steward their resources well.
 They have seen the blessings of foster care through the love and support of their church community.
-Katie expressed how the church has rallied around them and helped in any way possible, from providing meals to offering childcare and even helping with Christmas gifts for their foster kids.
+Katie expressed how their church, Lake Murray Baptist, has rallied around them and helped in any way possible, from providing meals to offering childcare, and even helping with Christmas gifts for their family.
 Through their experience, the church has learned how to be involved in foster care ministry as a whole.

 Generosity of the Church Community